Chapter 21 : A Visit to the Village

 “It’s amazing how often that works,” she said softly to James.

-The common room wasn’t full, but it wasn’t empty, either, and when they clambered through the portrait hole, they got several curious looks, and Alex called out, “Why did they make you a prefect again?”
+The common room wasn’t full, but it wasn’t empty, either, and when they clambered through the portrait hole, they got several curious looks, and Damien called out, “Why did they make you a prefect again?”

-She walked past Roxanne, who was now having an animated conversation with Charlotte about N.E.W.T.s, and elbowed James, who was clearly enjoying the attention he was getting from an assorted group of sixth and seventh years.
+“I don’t know,” she called back.
+“Maybe they’re hoping it’ll encourage me to behave myself!”
+He grinned.
+She elbowed James, who was clearly enjoying the attention he was getting from an assorted group of sixth and seventh years.
 “Let’s get this upstairs.”